 It is one of the best types of quality cocoa available.
 For our freshly made gelato, we use a special mix of African cocoas from Zaire and Ivory Coast, processed by a famous Dutch company.

-What is the meaning of Mango Heera?
+What is the backround of the name Rivareno?

 The idea to found the Italian gelato lab Rivareno started in 2004 in Bologna.
 Our recipes come from the best culinary traditions of the region of Emilia.
 Since Bologna is located on the shores of the river Reno, we decided to pay homage to this city choosing the name Rivareno, which is also the name of a district in the city.